A.N.S.W.E.R.: 2010–2020

-2021 - present
+Since 2021

 ANSWER has increasingly turned its attention to the growing conflict between the U.S. and the People's Republic of China.
 Brian Becker, the National Director of the ANSWER Coalition, is an endorser of the organization "Pivot to Peace" mission statement, which is an organization of "concerned Americans from all walks of life who have come together in opposition to the dramatically increasing drive toward confrontation between the United States and China."
 They have also worked with "No Cold War" on events, including their webinar, "For a Peaceful Pacific," which featured ANSWER organizer Derek Ford.

 After several Asian women were killed in a hate crime in Atlanta on March 16, 2021, the ANSWER Coalition organized a nationwide day of action to protest the anti-Asian hate crime.
-ANSWER sees the hate crimes as the result of the growing hostility towards China.
+ANSWER sees the hate crimes as "the result of the growing hostility towards China".

+In March 2023, the ANSWER Coalition organized demonstrations in Washington, D.C., and other American cities against the "U.S. empire" in commemoration of "the 20th anniversary [...] of the criminal U.S.-invasion of Iraq."
+The demonstrations' major theme was protesting American involvement in the Russo-Ukrainian War after Russia's full-scale invasion a year earlier.
+The organization stated that "The Biden administration is determined to escalate the Ukraine war.
+The real goal of the massive arming and training of Ukrainian forces has nothing to do with the interests of Ukrainian, Russian or American people.
+The aim instead is to “weaken Russia” as stated by the U.S. Secretary of Defense himself, even at the risk of a catastrophic nuclear war that could end life on Earth."

+In October and November 2023, the ANSWER Coalition joined with other groups such as the Palestinian Youth Movement to organize a series of protests across the USA.
+Prominent events included protests in New York City and Washington DC.